 I live in Monteagle, Tenn., with my life partner, Doug (sometimes known as The Math Professor, or TMP), two stepchildren, and a feisty rescue mutt named Lexie.

 As I’ve moved into middle-aged adulthood, I’ve realized how the world in which we ask our young girls to grow into themselves sends a damaging set of messages.
 Perhaps I have become more aware of those messages as I’ve wrestled with my own demons around weight, body image, and self-worth.
-Perhaps my role as de facto stepmom to a precocious and independent young girl (currently age 8) has led me to worry more about the messages she receives from those in her bubble.
+Perhaps my role as stepmom to a precocious and independent young girl (currently age 15) has led me to worry more about the messages she receives from those in her bubble.
 Or perhaps this is just a growing movement of women awakening to the toxicity of our environment.
 I suspect it’s all three.
 Regardless, my own journey has taught me about the power of our culture to influence our feelings of worth, belonging, and love.

-This blog really grows out of a desire to be part of the movement of women — so many in this movement, but nowhere near enough — who are challenging the paradigms of our culture and demanding change for our younger counterparts, our children, our nieces, our grandchildren, our friends.
+The work I do outside my day job really grows out of a desire to be part of the movement of women — so many in this movement, but nowhere near enough — who are challenging the paradigms of our culture and demanding change for our younger counterparts, our children, our nieces, our grandchildren, our friends.
 I will add my voice to the many calling for acceptance, self-care, love, and warmth.
 The world is too cold.
 This is a warm space.

 I invite you to join us.
 Raise your voice and be a shining example of what love and acceptance can bring to this world.

 Input ♦ Learner ♦ Positivity ♦ Intellection ♦ Developer